tanzhanwen/CSC301Project-SearchBlueprint/README.md

 Zhanwen Tan: I am a 3rd year computer science exchange student from University of Hong Kong and I will study here during the winter semester.
 I major in computer science and minor in finance.

-Shivain Thapar: I am a 3rd year computer science student at the University of Toronto, mostly interested in web development and GUI design.
-I love basketball.
+Shivain Thapar: I am a 3rd year international student at the University of Toronto, specializing in computer science.
+I’m mostly interested in web development and GUI design.
+Outside computer science, I’m involved in Sports Business and Marketing and love basketball (Lakers fan for life).

 # Introduction of Project